 The officer walked briskly from Malingee’s office, through the bustling corridors of the government building and out to the parking area.
 The ground car allocated to the security team was a huge six-wheeled beast built for ploughing through the often non-existent forest roads.
-Climbing inside, the officer quickly activated the dark screens to mask the windows.
+Climbing inside, the officer hurriedly activated the dark screens to mask the windows.
 Only then did Kedesh carefully pull the false ginger beard from her face.

 “Just not cricket,” she muttered.
 She rubbed the sticky residue of glue from her chin, removed the stupid hat and shook her long red locks back into shape.
 “That’s the last time I go undercover as a man.”

 She frowned as she considered Malingee’s orders.
-Ten years ago, Psyche’s apparent drowning had shaken her more than she dared admit.
-Back then Kedesh had been just another Que Qiao new recruit, yet those first months on Taotie had shown her enough to realise that a corporation with hazy morals was not for her.
+Ten years ago, Psyche’s apparent drowning had shaken Kedesh more than she dared admit.
+Back then she had been just another new Que Qiao recruit, yet those first months on Taotie had shown her enough to realise that a corporation with hazy morals was not for her.
 A contact from her university days had led her instead to the Most Venerable Order of the Hospital of Saint John of Jerusalem, an old Commonwealth institution set up to do the best for humankind.
 She was now Commander Kedesh, Grand Priory field agent, back on Taotie to put things right.

-She programmed the truck’s autopilot to take her to the trans-continental highway and settled into her seat.
-Kedesh had been sent to Taotie to investigate reports of under-aged workers lured to the planet by false promises of adventure.
+Kedesh programmed the truck’s autopilot to take her to the trans-continental highway and settled into her seat.
+She had been sent to Taotie to investigate reports of under-aged workers lured to the planet by false promises of adventure.
 Yet she remembered clearly the fateful day ten years before when the young girl under her care had disappeared into the sea.
 The last thing Kedesh expected was to be reunited with the orphan of Feng Du, who was not only still alive but continuing the fight started by her mother years before.